A progress report on Saudi Arabia’s arbitration-friendliness

 Recent appointments of international experts

 Half of the incoming board members are leading international arbitration experts, and all are leaders from the business, legal and finance and banking sectors.
 The new board now reflects more diversity in terms of specialisations, gender and nationalities – with foreign experts comprising 40 per cent of the board, and a foreign vice-chair.
-This diversity enhances and promotes international best practices of the SCCA while also reinforcing SCCA neutrality and independence from the public sector.
+This diversity enhances and promotes international best practices of SCCA while also reinforcing SCCA neutrality and independence from the public sector.

 Caseload and judicial enforcement